SAP Commerce Cloud 2211: What's New and Why It Matters

 With 2211, SAP formally rebranded Spartacus to SAP Commerce Cloud, Composable Storefront.
 Beyond the name change:

-- SAP Customer Data Cloud integration — native login, registration, and consent management through CDC/CIAM
+- SAP Customer Data Cloud integration: native login, registration, and consent management through CDC/CIAM

-- Add-to-cart from carousel — customers can add products directly from product carousels without navigating to the product detail page
+- Add-to-cart from carousel: customers can add products directly from product carousels without navigating to the product detail page

-- Assisted Service Module — customer service agents can browse the storefront on behalf of customers, with the agent’s identity and permissions properly managed
+- Assisted Service Module: customer service agents can browse the storefront on behalf of customers, with the agent’s identity and permissions properly managed

 How Does the Partner Ecosystem Expand Commerce Cloud?

-- Obsess — 3D virtual store experiences for immersive online shopping
+- Obsess for 3D virtual store experiences

 FAQ